-At Tiptoe Primary School, we aim to foster a love of language and reading and, therefore, attach great importance to enabling our children to become fluent readers.
-In Reception and Year One we follow the ‘Letters and Sounds’ phonics programme, supported by actions used in the ‘Jolly Phonics’ programme.
+In Reception, Key Stage 1 and 2, we follow the Monster Phonics Scheme.
 This teaches children the sounds and tricky words needed to support them with their reading and writing.
-From Year Two this is then followed by ‘No Nonsense Spelling’ which teaches the children the basic skills needed to read and write words.
+From Year Three this is then supplemented by ‘No Nonsense Spelling’ which teaches the children the basic skills needed to read and write words.
 Grammar and punctuation is taught both explicitly and implicitly within English lessons; grammar skills are effectively embedded into the children’s everyday work.

 Children will experience a wide range of authors and text types during their time at Tiptoe Primary School.
 In each year group, pupils will regularly hear books being read to them, in addition to reading for their own pleasure.
 The children have access to a range of different reading books, predominantly those within the Oxford Reading scheme.
-These include Big Cat Phonics books, Songbirds and Project X. By providing the children with a range of books it ensures that they not only suit their ability but also allow them to experience a range of writing styles and text types.
+These include phonics books which are linked to the phonemes being taught that week in class.
+For more information about the Monster Phonics Scheme look under the learning tab.
+By providing the children with a range of books it ensures that they not only suit their ability but also allow them to experience a range of writing styles and text types.

 Children are encouraged to use their knowledge of texts to write for a variety of purposes such as: explanations, instructions, reports, balanced arguments, stories and poems.
 They learn to plan, draft, revise, edit and present their work, before evaluating the success of their writing.
 As they progress through school, the children are encouraged to write in a neat, legible style using a cursive script.